zhenruiliao/tension/docs/source/usage.rst

 to `True` when compiling the model:

 .. code-block:: python

     ...
     ffmodel.compile(metrics=["mae"], jit_compile=True)
     ...

-For more information, see `Tensorflow documentation <https://www.tensorflow.org/xla>`_.
+For more information, see `Tensorflow XLA documentation <https://www.tensorflow.org/xla>`_.

 GPU Support
 -----------